swl10/pyslet/doc/odatav2/memexample.rst

 a PropertyExpression that references a property named *Expires* and a literal expression with a date-time value.
-DateTimeValue is just a sub-class of SimpleValue which was introduced in :doc:`odatav2_consumer`.
+DateTimeValue is just a sub-class of SimpleValue which was introduced in :doc:`consumer`.
 Previously we've only seen simple values that are part of an entity but in this case we create a standalone value to use in the expression.
 Finally, the filter expression is created as a BinaryExpression using the less than operator and the operands appended.